Speech-Language Pathologist

 Megan received her Master of Science from the University of Alberta in Speech-Language Pathology in 2023.
 While in Alberta, Megan was an active member of her faculty, acting as class representative and leading her peers as President of the Rehabilitation Medicine Students Association.

-Megan is passionate about understanding and enhancing the client experience.
-She enjoys working with both children and adults.
-Megan has a special interest in augmentative and alternative communication (both low and high tech approaches), assistive technology, motor speech disorders, pre-school and school-age language and literacy, articulation, aphasia, autism, stuttering and swallowing/tongue thrust.
+Megan is passionate about understanding and enhancing the client experience, collaborating with caregivers and community partners for the highest standard of care.
+She enjoys working with all ages, from pediatric to adults.
+Megan has a special interest in stuttering, Autism and gestalt language learning, feeding and swallowing, augmentative and alternative communication (AAC), motor speech disorders, pre-school and school-age language and literacy, and tongue thrust.

-Megan is dedicated to continuing education.
-A sample of advanced course work includes:
+Megan is dedicated to professional development.
+A sample of advanced certifications and training includes:

 - Lidcombe Program for Early Intervention in Stuttering